You are here

 Answering tough interview questions

 Well done!
 You have been selected to meet with the company you applied to work for.
 They are obviously interested in you, your CV or what your recruitment consultant has said about you.
-Your foot is in the door but how do you deal with the next stage, the interview and the hard questions they may ask?
+Your foot is in the door but how will you deal with the next stage, the interview and the hard questions they may ask?
+Read on to learn more about how to answer difficult questions and maximize your interview skills.

-Even the most confident of candidates gets thrown by the most simple of interview questions.
+Even the most confident of candidates gets thrown by simple interview questions.
 There is no right or wrong way of dealing with these.
 But we can give you three key things to do when posed with a tricky question:

 Listen carefully to the question